highlightjs/highlight.js/docs/mode-reference.rst

 starts
 ^^^^^^

-- **type**: identifier
+- **type**: mode

-The name of the mode that will start right after the current mode ends.
-The new mode won't be contained within the current one.
+The the mode that will start right after the current mode ends.
+The new mode will not be contained within the current one.

 Currently this attribute is used to highlight JavaScript and CSS contained within HTML.
 Tags ``<script>`` and ``<style>`` start sub-modes that use another language definition to parse their contents (see :ref:`subLanguage`).